osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

 ### Confirm access to a running Kubernetes cluster

-All subsequent instructions assume you have access to a running Kubernetes cluster, and can run [kubectl][kubectl] against that cluster.
+All subsequent instructions assume you have administrative access to a running Kubernetes cluster, and can run [kubectl][kubectl] against that cluster.

 ### Install the Helm command line tools